tshihab/LandingPage01/README.md

 # Landing Page Design 01
 In this repository, you'll find a beautifully crafted landing page that serves as my personal portfolio.
 This page showcases my diverse skill set, professional accomplishments, and creative projects, giving visitors an engaging glimpse into my journey.
 The landing page boasts an aesthetically pleasing design, carefully curated to reflect my unique personality and style.
 It combines a harmonious color scheme, captivating typography, and subtle animations to create a visually immersive experience for every visitor.
 This repository is not just about showcasing my portfolio, but it also serves as a starting point for others to create their own personalized portfolio landing pages.
 With clear documentation and well-structured code, customizing the page to suit individual needs is a breeze.

-NB - This isn't responsive design.
-This view is only suitable for desktop or laptop computer.
+NB - This is not a responsive design.
+This view is only suitable for desktop or laptop computers.

 ## Table of contents